IntelRealSense/librealsense/wrappers/tensorflow/README.md

 ```py
 python camera_simulation.py <path to the model>
 ```
+For prediction, both IR and depth frames are streamed.

 Expected output is the original frame and model prediction given it as an input.